Tpichardo/post-install-config/README.md

 <h2>Create a Supreme Admin Role</h2>

-In osTicket <b>Roles</b> are permissions granted to Agents per department that they have access to.
+In osTicket, <b>Roles</b> are permissions granted to Agents that define what Agents are allowed to do, like viewing, responding, or managing tickets.
 In our case, our Supreme Admin will have all permissions enabled.

 1. Navigate to <b>Admin Panel -> Agents</b> [tab] <b>-> Roles</b>. <i>Note</i>: Some roles will already be configured for you.
-Feel free to navigate these Roles and view their permissions.
+Feel free to examine these Roles and view their permissions.
 2. Select <b>Add New Role</b>.
 3. Name: Supreme Admin.
 4. Select <b>Permissions</b>.